 WWLOA is the Washington Women’s Lacrosse Officials Association.
 We are a non-profit membership organization that trains, supports, and develops women's lacrosse officials in Washington state.
 We also facilitate game assignments for Washington State league play and approved tournaments.

 The mission of WWLOA is to promote and facilitate a safe environment for women’s lacrosse, train and rate officials, develop and retain officials, and contribute to the overall values of sportsmanship and teamwork in the state of Washington.

 The organization was established in the mid 1990's and later incorporated as WWLOA.
-During the past decade, WWLOA has trained hundreds of officials and these officials have officiated thousands of women’s lacrosse games.
+During the past several decades, WWLOA has trained hundreds of officials and these officials have officiated thousands of women’s lacrosse games.